vc-bonn/charonload/docs/src/pytorch_handling/cuda_flags.md

 However, the PyTorch C++ library provides these flags by modifying the (old-school) [``CUDA_NVCC_FLAGS``](<inv:cmake.org#module/FindCUDA>) variable.
 Although CMake will pick up the variable, the modifications are **only** visible in the directory (and subdirectory) scope(s) where PyTorch has been found by [``find_package``](<inv:cmake.org#command/find_package>).
 This may lead to compiler errors for depending targets in parent or sibling directories when finding PyTorch with the ``GLOBAL`` option enabled, as this promotes **only** the respective targets to all scopes but leaves the variables modifications in the calling scope.

-Charonload automatically detects the modified compile flags and attaches them as an `INTERFACE` property to the CUDA target of the PyTorch C++ library, such that they will be correctly propagated to any linking target.
+CharonLoad automatically detects the modified compile flags and attaches them as an `INTERFACE` property to the CUDA target of the PyTorch C++ library, such that they will be correctly propagated to any linking target.